Sign up for our FREE 8-week course to get on the property ladder.

 Lenders must show the comparison rate whenever they advertise a home loan, so look past the interest rate to see this all-important figure.
 You’ll then be able to see how the comparison rates of different home loans stack up against one another, giving you a better idea as to which loan is the most affordable.

 However, the comparison rate is not without faults.
-A comparison rate can only use a certain number of examples, and in the case of home loans this is usually a $150,000 loan taken out over a 25-year loan term.
+A comparison rate can only use a certain number of examples, and in the case of home loans this is usually a $150,000 loan taken out over a 25-year loan term (rather than the industry-standard 30 years).
 This means for any loans larger than this, the comparison rate provided by lenders won’t be as helpful, it at all.

 How to use the personalised comparison rate calculator